philippe44/SpotConnect/README.md

 This might still not work as some players do not understand that the source is not a randomly accessible (searchable) file and want to get the first(e.g.) 128kB to try to do some smart guess on the length, close the connection, re-open it from the beginning and expect to have the same content.
 I'm trying to keep a buffer of last recently sent bytes to be able to resend-it, but that does not always works.
 Normally, players should understand that when they ask for a range and the response is 200 (full content), it *means* the source does not support range request but some don't (I've tried to add a header "accept: no-range but that makes things worse most of the time).

 ### UPnP/DLNA ProtocolInfo
 When sending DLNA/UPnP content, there is a special parameter named `ProtocolInfo` that is found in the UPnP command (DIDL-lite header) and can be also explicitly requested by the player during a GET.
-That field is automatically built but is subject to a lot of intepretations, so it might be helpful to manually define it and you can do that for pcm, wav, flac and mp3 format using the field in the section \<protocol_info\> in your config file.
+That field is automatically built but is subject to a lot of intepretations, so it might be helpful to manually define it and you can do that for pcm, wav, flac, aac, vorbis, opus and mp3 format using the field in the section \<protocol_info\> in your config file.

 There is another part of this filed named DLNA which changes when using the 'flow' mode (sending a single stream) vs sending track by track.
 The default should work, but UPnP is such a mess that some players do require special versions.
 You can tweaks these here, search DLNA protocol info for more information.